C API Best Practices

 Recommendation

-• Use an API provided Context thread whenever possible unless it is unable to match the required performance, and in such cases the application-provided Context thread technique should be considered.
+- Use an API provided context thread whenever possible unless it is unable to match the required performance, and in such cases the application-provided context thread technique should be considered.

-• Use the 'One Session, One Context' threading model whenever possible.
-The 'Multiple Sessions, One Context' and 'Multiple Sessions, Multiple Contexts' models can potentially increase message processing throughput, but at the expense of additional processing caveats.
+- Use the 'one session, one context' threading model whenever possible.
+The 'multiple sessions, one context' and 'multiple sessions, multiple contexts' models can potentially increase message processing throughput, but at the expense of additional processing caveats.

-The C API uses Contexts for organizing communications with Solace PubSub+ event brokers.
-Each client application that uses the C API must contain a minimum of one Context; and each Context can contain one or more Sessions.
+The C API uses contexts for organizing communications with Solace PubSub+ event brokers.
+Each client application that uses the C API must contain a minimum of one context; and each context can contain one or more sessions.

-By default, the C API provides an internal Context thread for processing work that is suitable for the most common application models and architectures.
+By default, the C API provides an internal context thread for processing work that is suitable for the most common application models and architectures.
 This thread can handle application timers and file descriptors as registered by the application through the API.

-If you want to automatically create the Context thread, instead of relying on the application to create and destroy the Context thread, enable the SOLCLIENT_CONTEXT_PROP_CREATE_THREAD Context property.
-The API-provided Context thread blocks in solClient_context_processEvents(...) and is the thread the application is called from for all received messages and received events.
-The API-provided Context thread automatically exits cleanly when a Context is destroyed.
+and is the thread the application is called from for all received messages and received events.
+The API-provided context thread automatically exits cleanly when a context is destroyed.

 Application-Provided Threads

-Optionally, when the SOLCLIENT_CONTEXT_PROP_CREATE_THREAD Context property is disabled, an application can provide a Context thread and manage file descriptors itself.
+context property is disabled, an application can provide a context thread and manage file descriptors itself.
 When this configuration is used, the API requires the application to provide thread processing time.

-The ability for the application to use its own thread and event loop processing (with the requirement that part of that event loop includes a call to the processEvents()) function offers developers much flexibility.
+The ability for the application to use its own thread and event loop processing (with the requirement that part of that event loop includes a call to the processEvents()

-When relying on application-provided threads, how to configure your Sessions in Contexts is an important consideration in application design, as it directly impacts factors such as CPU usage on application host machines, message latency, and throughput.
+When relying on application-provided threads, how to configure your sessions in contexts is an important consideration in application design, as it directly impacts factors such as CPU usage on application host machines, message latency, and throughput.

 The table below describes the threading models that can be used for application provided threads and how they affect application design and performance.

-Threading Model Description Implementation Considerations
+Threading Model | Description | Implementation Considerations |

-One Session, One Context Thread
+One Session, One Context Thread |

-In this scenario, a single Session is used with a single Context on the application-provided thread.
+In this scenario, a single session is used with a single context on the application-provided thread. |

+This approach forces all message and event processing into this context thread instead of forwarding some or all processing downstream to other application threads.
 This straight forward model allows for easier design and debugging, and it is ideal for applications that function as either a publisher or a consumer.
+For the majority of cases, the 'one session, one context' model is sufficient for publisher and consumer application design. |

-Multiple Sessions, One Context Thread
+Multiple Sessions, One Context Thread |

-In this scenario, multiple Sessions are serviced using one Context on the application provided thread.
-You can process all messages received by the same message and event callback functions, or create additional callbacks.
+In this scenario, multiple sessions are serviced using one context on the application provided thread.
+You can process all messages received by the same message and event callback functions, or create additional callbacks. |

-An application designer may want to move to 'Multiple Sessions, One Context' if there is a need to prioritize messages where higher value messages maybe sent/received across different Sessions, for example through different TCP connections.
+This approach puts considerable processing stress on the context thread, as all sessions must wait in the select loop before being processed.
+Depending on message volume, it could be necessary to forward messages to downstream queues for processing by additional application threads.
+An application designer may want to move to 'multiple sessions, one context if there is a need to prioritize messages where higher value messages maybe sent/received across different sessions, for example through different TCP connections.
 This approach can potentially increase throughput as well.
 This means that it may be necessary to forward received messages to downstream application internal queues such that messages are processed by additional application message processing threads.
-All received messages can be processed by the same message and event callback functions, or Session specific ones by creating additional callbacks.
+All received messages can be processed by the same message and event callback functions, or session specific ones by creating additional callbacks. |

-Multiple Sessions, Multiple Contexts Threads
+Multiple Sessions, Multiple Contexts Threads |

-In this scenario, the application provides a number of threads, each containing a single Context, and each Context can contain one or more Sessions.
+In this scenario, the application provides a number of threads, each containing a single context, and each context can contain one or more sessions. |

-With 'Multiple Sessions, Multiple Contexts', a designer can reduce the Context Thread processing burden of the 'Multiple Sessions, One Context' model where all Sessions must wait in the select loop before being processed.
-In this model, each Session can be separated into its own Context thread, and therefore enhance the processing performances that OS multi-threading provides.
-However, due to the increased number of threads, this approach requires expansive thread context switching, hence places more burden on the CPU and is more resource intensive.
+This approach allows you to separate each session connection into its own context thread, which allows all processing to occur in each application-provided thread.
+With 'multiple sessions, multiple contexts', a designer can reduce the context thread processing burden of the 'multiple sessions, one context' model where all sessions must wait in the select loop before being processed.
+In this model, each session can be separated into its own context thread, and therefore enhance the processing performances that OS multi-threading provides.
+However, due to the increased number of threads, this approach requires expansive thread context switching, hence places more burden on the CPU and is more resource intensive. |

-• The application must call solClient_context_timerTick() for each Context.
+- The application must call

 Context Thread Affinity